This tutorial demonstrates how to create barcodes in Excel and Google Sheets.

 - Once you have a barcode font installed, you are ready to create barcodes from a list of numbers.
 For example, see the list below in Column A. Let’s create barcodes from those numbers in Column B. First, be sure that all values from Column A are formatted as text, in order to avoid numbers being condensed.

 - To format values from Column A, select those cells and in the Ribbon, go to Home > Number.
-Select Text from the drop-down list.
+Choose Text from the drop down.

 (If you skip this step, Excel omits leading zeros, or shortens large numbers.)